Electron optical coupling between TEM projection column and GIF

-In order to make GIF operation as simple and convenient as possible, it is necessary to place its various components under the control of a single high level software module.
+In order to make GIF operation as simple and convenient as possible, it is necessary to place its various components under the control of a single high-level software module.
 This module has much of the intelligence about the system and its required configurations and adjustments for EFTEM and electron energy loss spectroscopy (EELS) built into the module.
 In Gatan Microscopy Suite® (GMS) 3, this is controlled via the Microscope System control panel on the left side of the desktop.
-This is the role of the AutoFilter module in previous version of GMS.
+This is the role of the AutoFilter module in the previous version of GMS.
 The Microscope System control panel coordinates communication with the GIF electron optics and its detector in order to automate mode changes, GIF tuning, and EFTEM and spectroscopy experiments.
-On the right hand Technique Manager panel, the EFTEM Map technique provides easy access to the features of the GIF and controls data acquisition.
+On the right-hand Technique Manager panel, the EFTEM Map technique provides easy access to the features of the GIF and controls data acquisition.

 When you use the GIF, one of the first decisions to make is what type of data you desire: images or spectra.
 This mode switching is done from the Microscope System panel by choosing the EFTEM or EELS buttons in the GIF region of the diagram.
 For systems without a fast shutter, the software reminds the operator to reduce the beam intensity when switching to Spectroscopy mode to minimize the chance that an intense ZLP will impinge on the detector.

 When in EFTEM mode, the Technique Manager should be set to EFTEM Map technique so the Microscope System panel will expose the Tune GIF subpanel.
 These two features provide fully automated access and optimization of the GIF EFTEM modes.